abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 ![Composition of morphisms in the context of additional morphism](../02_category/composition_arrows.svg)

+This is the most important part of the definition --- in set theory we picked functions (out of the other types of relations) because they are composable, here we just invent the concept of a morphism and define them to be composable.
+You will see where this definition would get us.

-**NB:** Note (if you haven't already) that functional composition is read from right to left. e.g. applying $g$ and then applying $f$ is written $f • g$ and not the other way around.
+**NB:** Note, that functional composition is read from right to left. e.g. applying $g$ and then applying $f$ is written $f • g$ and not the other way around.
 (You can think of it as a shortcut to $f(g(a))$).

 The law of identity
 ---

-Before the standard Arabic numerals that we use today, there were Roman numbers.
-Roman numerals weren't any good, because they lacked the concept of *zero* --- a number that indicated the absence of a quantity, and any number system that lacks this simple concept is bound to remain extremely limited.
-It is the same in programming, where we have multiple values that indicate the absence of a value.
+In order to have numbers, you have to have a zero.
 The zero of category theory is what we call the "identity morphism" for each object.
 In short, this is a morphism that doesn't do anything.

 ![The identity morphism (but can also be any other morphism)](../02_category/identity.svg)